Intra-articular therapy, or joint injections, may help relieve arthritis pain and inflammation.

 With PRP therapy, your dog’s own blood will be collected and the platelets isolated.
 This generally takes about 20 minutes and happens in the hospital.
 The technique requires a special collection device, so not all veterinarians can provide PRP.

 Studies suggest that clinical effects are usually noticeable between 1-3 months after injection.
-Several studies have shown significant improvement in weight bearing (link to references) (in fact, the degree of improvement was more than is expected with NSAIDs!).
+Several studies have shown significant improvement in weight bearing.
 Your veterinarian will likely recommend repeating the injections every 6-12 months.

 Stem Cell Therapy